 Although not recommended, recycled grit may be used providing it is dry, has been shown to be free from contamination by dirt, oil, grease, and has been tested in accordance with the above ISO standards.

-5.9.4 Blast Profile
+5.11.4 Blast Profile

-The amplitude of the blast profile depends upon the type of coating to be applied, measurement on site should be by profile gauge or other instruments mutually acceptable.
+The amplitude of the blast profile depends upon the type of coating to be applied.
+Measurement on site should be by profile gauge or other mutually acceptable instruments.